Itangalo/Bot-Playtesting-Toolkit/docs/60-track-class.md

 `mySpace.resolve(...arguments)`

 Calls any resolver set for the space.
 Any arguments will be sent to the resolver.
-The space needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers.spaces`.
+The space needs to have a the property `resolver` set and a corresponding method must be placed in `modules[module].resolvers`.

 ### myPawn.setSpace()